Beyond Forgetting: Machine Unlearning Elicits Controllable Side Behaviors and Capabilities: Full Experimental Setup

 \subsection{Implementation Details}

-We employ Adamw optimizer~\cite{loshchilov2018decoupled} to fine-tune models for $T=500$ update steps, learning rate is $5e-5$, batch size of $4$.
-We unlearn both WMDP-Biology and WMDP-Cyber in parallel.
+For RAd and RAb unlearning, we employ AdamW optimizer~\citep{loshchilov2018decoupled} to fine-tune models for $T=500$ update steps with a learning rate of $5e-5$, batch size of $4$, and weight decay of $0.02$.
+WMDP-Biology and WMDP-Cyber are learned jointly.
 Max sequence length is set to $500$ for both WMDP-Biology and WMDP-Cyber.
-Following prior work~\cite{li2024wmdp}, for memory efficiency, we update three layers of parameters $\{l,l-1,l-2\}$ of the model.
-We set the retain weight $\alpha_f^{\text{biology}}=\alpha_f^{\text{cyber}}$ and $\alpha_r^{\text{biology}}=\alpha_r^{\text{cyber}} = 1$, the unlearn layer $l=7$ for all methods.
+We fix the forget weights at $\alpha_f^{\text{biology}}=\alpha_f^{\text{cyber}} = 1.0$ and perform a grid search over the retain weights: $\alpha_r^{\text{biology}}=\alpha_r^{\text{cyber}}$ and the coefficient $c$.
+Hyperparameters are summarized in Table~\ref{tab:hparams_side_tasks}.
+The unlearn layer is set to $l=7$ for all methods.
+Following prior work~\cite{li2024wmdp}, for memory efficiency, we update the MLP down projection matrices in three layers $\{l,l-1,l-2\}$ of the model.
 In this paper, the representations are taken from MLP's output at layer $l$.
+Evaluation is conducted using the \texttt{lm-eval-harness} framework~\citep{gao2021framework}.